It is extremely important that all cash handling agents establish

 show only the last four digits of the credit card number.

-If you securely store paper records
+If you wish to securely store and handle

 Reviewing/Approving Voided Cash Receipts